 Established in 1991, the Foreign Artistic Talent scheme was jointly administered by the Singapore Immigration & Checkpoints Authority (ICA) and the National Arts Council (NAC).
 This scheme was introduced to offer outstanding foreign artists who have made significant contributions to the local arts and culture scene the opportunity to become a PR.
 It is important to note that like all other PR applications, the ICA or Immigration and Checkpoints Authority will be determining an individual’s eligibility.
 Another thing to note before you consider applying under this scheme is that the success rate under this scheme is not very high.

-How To Attain A Successful PR Application under PTS, GIP and ForArts Schemes
+How To Submit A Strong PR Application under PTS, GIP and ForArts Schemes

 1. PTS Scheme